bertils/circure/README.md

 ### [More explanation in  section ***to be added***]

 ## Usage
-**circure** accepts a subset of the [PAF format](https://github.com/lh3/minimap2/blob/master/PAF.md) as input, which must be generated using [minimap2](https://github.com/lh3/minimap2).
-It is recommended to use accurate (Q20+) long reads, in which case the `-x lr:hq` preset is advised to use.
+**circure** accepts a subset of the [PAF format](https://github.com/lh3/minimap2/blob/master/PAF.md) as input, which must be generated using [minimap2](https://github.com/lh3/minimap2). **circure** accepts a subset of the PAF format as input, which must be generated using minimap2.
+If using accurate long reads (Q20+), it is advised to use the `-x lr:hq` preset.